Back to the 80s (musical): Act II

 As Michael and his gang are putting another letter into Eileen's locker, Eileen, Laura and Debbie stumble upon them.
 The girls mistakenly believe that Michael has come to ask Eileen to prom, but Michael and Huey tell them the truth in the most cruel way possible.
 Laura and Debbie take a sobbing Eileen away.
 Tiffany, having seen the whole thing, angrily breaks up with Michael in front of the whole school.
 Michael and his gang tries to leave the scene, but Feargal stops them, demanding they go apologize to Eileen immediately.
 They refuse, and Michael engages Feargal in a fight, causing Feargal to get a bloody nose.
 Then, Mr. Miyagi, in Feargal's head, guides him through what to do, and he beats Michael to the ground in front of Huey, Billy and Lionel.

 In the schoolyard, Eileen is sobbing by herself.
 Corey enters and starts trying to comfort her.
 She confesses that she feels that she does not fit in.
 She thought that she had found her place, but now she knows that everyone has been laughing at her behind the back.
 Corey calls over Alf and Kirk, and together the three of them assure Eileen that she is well-liked, and that Michael and his gang are the only jerks ("Come On Eileen/Don't Worry, Be Happy").
 Kirk and Alf reveal that Feargal defended Eileen from Michael, and Eileen happily runs off to thank him, followed by Alf and Kirk.
 Tiffany enters, praising Corey for being supportive of Eileen.
 She confesses that she wants to go to prom with him, but thinks he's going with Eileen.
 Corey tells her that he turned down every invitation he got because he did not want to go with anyone but her.

 Before the prom, Mr. Cocker and Ms. Brannigan make up and resolve their differences.
 At the prom, the students enjoy the band ("Wake Me Up Before You Go-Go (Reprise)").
 The popular boys (Huey, Billy and Lionel) go to prom with the popular girls (Cyndi, Mel and Kim), however, Michael is left without a date.
 The students begin to dance together, Corey and Tiffany together at last ("{I've Had} The Time Of My Life").
-Corey Snr. comes back out to tell the audience where everyone in his class ended up (see below).
+Corey Snr. comes back out to tell the audience where everyone in his class ended up.
 He recalls his high school memories fondly, and leaves the stage, telling his younger self to have fun.